ozguryazilimas/wp-postane/wp-missed-schedule/readme.txt

 1. Extract both wp-cron.php and cron.php file from version 2.6.5
 1. Backup your WordPress database
 1. Rename both wp-cron.php and cron.php in your web server to other name
-1. Upload both wp-cron.php and cron.php extracted from version 2.6.5 to your web server = Conclusion =
+1. Upload both wp-cron.php and cron.php extracted from version 2.6.5 to your server
+= Conclusion =
 I hope the fix working fine for you.
 WordPress should really look into this issue seriously and provide a fix or help to resolve the issue faced by many of the bloggers.
 If WordPress is not able to publish future post at predefined time, it should recheck it periodically for several time, says every 10/15 minutes, and publish the post as soon as possible.
 == Screenshots ==